 If you want to always carry a charger for emergency battery top-offs, look no further than the TravelCard.
 Measuring just 3.6 by 2.4 by 0.2 inches and weighing a mere 1.9 ounces, the TravelCard is built to easily fit in your wallet.
 The charging cables are built-in.
-You can choose from a model with a built-in lightning or microUSB connector.
+You can choose from a model with a built-in lightning, USB-C, or microUSB connector.
 The downside is capacity.
-It doesn't support quick charging and it has a small 1500mAh battery, which means it only delivers half a charge to most smartphones.
-But it's more than enough to get you through an emergency.
-Choose from seven colors: black, red, blue, gray, silver, gold and green.
+It doesn't support quick charging and it has a small 1500mAh battery, which means it only delivers a third to half a charge to most smartphones.
+But it's enough to get you through an emergency.
+Choose from eight colors: black, red, blue, light blue, gray, silver, gold and green.

 Price: $29.00 on TravelCardCharger.com

 The Anker PowerCore+ mini is considered a lipstick charger at just 3.7 by 0.9 by 0.9 inch and 2.7 ounces.
 Packed inside is a 3350mAh battery, which will provide a full charge for most smartphones, including the iPhone 8.
 It has adaptive charging to deliver the fastest charge up to 1 amp and Anker's MultiProtect Safety System to ensure your phone is safeguarded against shorts and surges while charging.
 An LED light lets you know how much juice is left, so you don't walk out the door with a dead charger.
 Available in black, gold, silver, pink and blue.